Heisenberg-tr/Zirinus/README.md

+I am coming back to development after a very long 2 year break!

 # Zirinus
-Discord spam tool that made with Python
+Discord multi tool that made with Python

 # How to use
 **Module installation is automatic**